-5.7.2.2.2 First source evidence
+5.7.2.2.2 First source, direct and indirect evidence

 First source evidence and indirect evidence are defined in the Virginia Administrative Code:

 (22VAC40-705-10) "First source" means any direct evidence establishing or helping to establish the existence or nonexistence of a fact.
 Indirect evidence and anonymous complaints do not constitute first source evidence.